yminer/pyshen/README.md

 Shen is a functional lisp with pattern matching, optional lazy evaluation, optional static type checking and an integrated prolog compiler.

-This release is a [POC](http://en.wikipedia.org/wiki/Proof_of_concept) of integration of a pure functional language in the Python language.
+This release is a test of integration of a pure functional language in the Python language.
 The implementation is small (~ 1300 lines of Python, 6500 lines of generated python code) and passes all the Shen Test Suite but is not yet a lightning-fast Shen implementation (in our tests, 5/6 time slower than CLisp implementation).

 ## Implementation